GeoscienceAustralia/hiperseis/seismic/xcorqc/Readme.md

 ### Limitations

 Due to the limited number of python versions and natively-compiled versions of core libraries (MPI, HDF5, etc.) available on Gadi, the recommended approach is to use the system-provided python3.6 and install dependencies in user space (`--user` option of `pip`).
-Alternate combinations of Python and core library dependencies are expected to work, but have not been tested.

 ### Setup process